Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Future Research Direction and Open Issues

 \subsubsection{Experimental Analysis}

-The effectiveness of adversarial attacks on recommender systems is sensitive to the size of the dataset.
-Generally, adversarial attacks tend to yield better results on small-scale datasets compared to large-scale ones.
-Compared to supervised recommendation models, SGL, which incorporates unsupervised signals, exhibits superior robustness.
-This superiority can be attributed to the unsupervised signals filtering out anomalous data during the learning process.
-In comparison to heuristic methods such as Random attack, attack methods based on optimization and model-based techniques (e.g., AUSH and RevAdv) demonstrate superior efficacy.
+First, the effectiveness of shilling attacks is sensitive to dataset size.
+Generally, attacks are more successful on small-scale datasets.
+For example, in explicit feedback scenarios, attack models achieve higher PS scores on the ML-100K dataset than on the larger ML-1M.
+This is because user interactions are sparser in smaller datasets, making models more vulnerable to the biased signals from fake users.
+In contrast, large datasets contain richer and more diverse user behaviors, where real data dominates and weakens the impact of injected fake data.

+Second, in implicit feedback scenarios, models using unsupervised signals—such as SGL—show stronger robustness than supervised ones.
+Under AUSH attacks, SGL consistently outperforms LightGCN across all datasets in robustness metrics (T-NDCG and T-HR).
+This is due to the filtering effect of unsupervised contrastive learning, which enforces consistency and improves model stability and generalization under shilling attacks.

+Lastly, regarding attack methods, optimization-based and model-based attacks (e.g., AUSH and RevAdv) generally outperform heuristic ones like Random Attack and Bandwagon Attack.
+On the LastFM dataset, for instance, AUSH consistently achieves better attack results across all models.
+This is because such methods don’t rely on fixed rules but generate more realistic and effective fake behaviors, leading to stronger manipulation.

-\section{Future research direction and open issues}
+\section{Future Research Direction and Open Issues}

 From a data perspective, research on adversarial robustness in recommendation algorithms lacks real-world data of fraudulent users.
 Currently, academic studies are based on artificially simulated fake user data.
 This setup cannot guarantee the effectiveness of robust recommendation algorithms developed in actual production environments.
-Furthermore, due to constraints such as privacy concerns in recommender systems and platform rules, shilling attack models in recommender systems suffer from limited attack content.
-Currently, they can only simulate user-item-rating data and cannot construct other types of simulations.
+Furthermore, due to limitations imposed by privacy concerns and platform regulations, the features of fake users generated by the attack model are restricted.
+Currently, it can only simulate user-item-rating triplet data and cannot replicate the complex features present in real-world scenarios.
 Moreover, treating adversarial attacks as an upstream task in the adversarial robustness of recommender systems may to some extent constrain the research on robust recommendation algorithms.

-From a methodological point of view, fraud detection is a crucial approach to improving the adversarial robustness of recommender systems.
-However, methods based on fraud detection struggle to avoid sample misclassification when aiming at high recall rates.
-This misclassification can significantly degrade the performance of subsequent training in the recommendation model.
-Joint training of fraud detection tasks with recommendation tasks presents a viable solution.
-Works such as GraphRfi \cite{zhang2020gcn} and PDR \cite{laiAdversariallyRobustRecommendation2023} have explored this area and achieved promising results.